braxtonhall/galvanize-scheduling/README.md

 to run tests:
 `npm run test:backend`
 #### Integration Tests
-- Complete the fields marked with `#change` in your `.env` file, using values associated with the app in your test instance of Active Directory (found in the admin portal)
 - If you already have an instance of the backend running: `npm run test:adapter`
 - If you would like to do startup + teardown: `npm run test:integration`.
 You may have to stop existing containers first (`npm run stop-backend`).